 Lectures and small group sessions provide training in both the theory and basic skills of negotiation and mediation.
 One major objective is to develop these skills in cross-cultural transactions involving participants of different nationalities and diverging expectations.
 Even experienced mediators in the U.S., where the use of mediation has advanced rapidly in recent years, encounter unexpected pitfalls when interacting with parties from different cultures.
 These situations often arise both inside countries as diverse as America and in the many international transactions that occur across the globe every day.

-The program is hosted at Humboldt University, located in the heart of Berlin.
+The program is located at Humboldt University in the heart of Berlin.
 Founded over 200 years ago, Humboldt ranks among the top ten of German universities.
-Uniquely cosmopolitan with cultural attractions that few other cities can match, Berlin is described as one of the undiscovered great cities in Europe.
-Berlin is full of excellent museums, historical sites, outstanding contemporary architecture and good restaurants at reasonable prices.
+Uniquely cosmopolitan with cultural attractions that few other cities can match, Berlin is described as one of the undiscovered locations in Europe.
+The city is full of excellent museums, historical sites, outstanding contemporary architecture and good restaurants at reasonable prices.
 Past participants have greatly enjoyed Berlin's vibrant nightlife and avant-garde art scene.

 Follow the adventure on Instagram at #TulaneLawBerlin.